Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 Now, following an already familiar procedure, we will build the model again to regenerate all the artifacts, and then run the application.

-If you open the *Sales Order List* screen, you'll see that *Search Criteria* panel features a drop down list to select a sales territory, and a listbox to select multiple salespersons.
+If you open the *Sales Order List* screen, you'll see that the *Search Criteria* panel features a drop-down list to select a sales territory, and a list box to select multiple salespersons.

 ![Criteria enum.png](img6/criteria-enum.png)